Sitaras/Twitter-Covid-Vaccination-Data-Sentiment-Analysis/README.md

 4. BERT-Base-uncased.

-The scores of the best models of each one of theese model types are listed below:

 | Model       | Precision   | Recall        | F1 Score | Accuracy |
 | ----------- | ----------- | ------------- | ------ | ------- |